ahmadajmi/learning-javascript/README.md

 #### Javascript object constructor vs object literal.

-There is no classes in JS, but is has constructor functions which uses syntax similar to class based languages
+There is no classes in JS, but is has constructor functions which uses syntax similar to class based languages.

 Objects can be used by your own constructor functions or some built-in JS objects like `Date()` and `Object()`.